 We miss Robert and his family and they send you all their love from Jerusalem.

-It is a year ago to the day that Mummy was told that she had cancer, and she died barely four months later on the 4th October.
+It is a year ago to the day that Mummy was told that she had cancer, and she died barely four months later on 4 October.
 We never imagined that she would leave us so soon and we often heard her say ‘but I’m a very healthy person’.

 People liked her and she liked them.